 |Mr David Whitney||4 alpha - class teacher|

-Pupils are also expected to read at home every night and practice their spellings, times tables and number bond facts.
-Homework will range between an English / maths task.
+Pupils are also expected to read at home every night and practise their spellings, times tables and number bond facts.
+Homework will range between an English / Maths task.

 The following strands will be covered across the three terms:

 Times tables will also be practised on a daily basis alongside the above units.

 For more information about the strands please click the National Curriculum link at the bottom of this page.

 Maps and the local environment